Improved multifidelity Monte Carlo estimators based on normalizing flows and dimensionality reduction techniques: Enhancing multifidelity estimator performance

 \begin{remark} In order to learn the active subspace matrices, it is necessary to compute the gradients of the models in equation \eqref{eq:C_HF_LF}, which might not be available or might be too computationally expensive.
 An approximation of the gradients can be obtained replacing the partial derivatives with finite differences, but this approach can be unfeasible, in particular in high dimensions, even for the low-fidelity model.
 Therefore, we propose to train surrogate models $Q^\HF_\NN$ and $Q^\LF_\NN$ for $Q^\HF$ and $Q^\LF$ based on fully connected neural networks with ReLU activation functions, and then compute the gradients using automatic differentiation.
 Given a set of realizations $\{ ( \bm \xi^\HF_n, Q^\HF(\bm \xi^\HF_n) ) \}_{n=1}^N$ and $\{ ( \bm \xi^\LF_n, Q^\LF(\bm \xi^\LF_n) ) \}_{n=1}^N$, we obtain the neural networks $Q^\HF_\NN(\cdot; \alpha^\HF)$ and $Q^\LF_\NN(\cdot; \alpha^\LF)$ minimizing the loss functions

 We notice that these approximations might not be accurate if the number $N$ of data points is not sufficiently large.
 On the other hand, if the surrogate models were suitably accurate, then it would make more sense to consider the neural network surrogate rather than the low fidelity model.
-We emphasize here that these surrogate models are employed with the only purpose of helping to find low dimensional subspaces where the models vary the most, and should not be used to approximate the models themselves for the evaluations needed to compute the multifidelity estimator. \end{remark}
+We emphasize here that these surrogate models are employed with the only purpose of helping to find low dimensional subspaces where the models vary the most, and should not be used to approximate the models themselves for the evaluations needed to compute the multifidelity estimator.
+Hence, even if the approximation provided by the neural networks surrogates can be quite poor, and this is a problem for identifying the best lower-dimensional subspaces, it can still be sufficient for capturing lower-dimensional manifolds that increase the correlation between the models. \end{remark}